xairoo/nextjs-i18n-static-page-starter/README.md

 ## Configuration

-- Set the supported languages, default language, namespaces and default namespace in `/src/i18n/config.js`.
+- Set the supported languages, default language, namespaces and default namespace in `/src/i18n/config.js`
-- Locales are located in `/src/locales/`.
-Split the `.json` translation file(s) into multiple namespaces to prevent mess.
+- Locales are located in `/src/locales/`
+  - To prevent mess, you can split the `.json` translation file(s) into multiple namespaces

 ## Development